 The IPW combines project work on topics from various fields with foreign language practice.
 Consequently, the IPW is an essential pillar of ‘Internationalisation @ Home’ at Nordhausen University of Applied Sciences.
 It gives all students – particularly those unable to participate in mobility programmes – the opportunity to broaden their horizons and acquire intercultural skills.

 The IPW is open to all students at Nordhausen University of Applied Sciences.
 Recognition of ECTS credits and grades, however, varies according to the specific degree course and the university regulations.

 This is how it works:

 - Project work with the lecturers is scheduled for Monday to Thursday mornings.
 In the afternoons, students continue working on their projects independently.
 The IPW project days are roughly 9 to 5, although more time (till around 7 p.m.) should be scheduled for Thursday when the final presentations are prepared.

 - On Friday, final preparations are made and the project results are presented.
 This is open to all members of the university.

-The IPW gives you the opportunity to change your working environment for one week and to teach students in another cultural and academix context.
+The IPW gives you the opportunity to have a change of scenery and teach students in a different cultural and academic setting for a week.

-How to apply?
-If you are interested in participating as a lecturer please send an e-mail to ipwhs-nordhausen.de.
+How can I register?
+If you’re interested in taking part in the IPW, please send an e-mail to ipwhs-nordhausen.de.

-What about funding?
-Lecturers from Partner Universities can get Erasmus+ funding from their home university.
-Self-employed lecturers, consultants and lecturers from other universities can usually get Erasmus+ funding from the University of Applied Sciences Nordhausen.
-If you have any questions please contact the International Office.
+How is my stay funded?
+Guest lecturers from partner universities may be able to finance their stay using Erasmus+ funding from their home universities.
+External lecturers, self-employed participants and lecturers from other universities can generally be financed through Erasmus+ funding from Nordhausen University of Applied Sciences.
+If you have any questions about funding, don’t hesitate to contact the International Office.